Anderson Localization and Swing Mobility Edge in Curved Spacetime: Conclusion

-\emph{Conclusion.}---In summary, we have proposed a CST-AAH model to explore the properties of condensed matter in CST.
-We found a phase separation of CST-AAH model with a clear boundary, where the entire AAH chain can be regarded as a combination of the localized and the extended subchains.
-By applying a novel method of segmentation, the analytical expression of phase separation of the critical position is obtained.
-Furthermore, we find that the phase separation gives rise to mobility edge and nonergodic phases, i.e., the localized, critical and sub-extended phases.
-In CST, the broken ergodicity of AAH chain makes it impossible to be fully expanded even for the wave function originally in the extended phase, hence the ``sub-extended state''.
+In summary, we have constructed a CST-AAH model to explore the properties of condensed matter in CST.
+We found a phase separation phenomenon of CST-AAH model with a clear boundary, where the entire AAH chain can be regarded as a combination of the localized and the extended subchains.
+By applying the segmentation method, the analytical expression of phase separation of the critical position was obtained.
+Furthermore, we found that the phase separation gives rise to a swing mobility edge, i.e., the localized, swing and sub-extended phases coexist in the system, where the eigenstates of the swing phase may be either sub-extended or localized for different phase parameter $\theta$.
+In CST, it is impossible to be fully expanded even for the wave function originally in the extended subchain, hence we call the state ``sub-extended state'' .
 Our work is devoted to constructing the CST-version of Anderson localization and mobility edge theory, helping foster a crossover research concerning both condensed matter and CST physics.
-Nowadays, the ever advancing experimental techniques have enabled black hole horizons and CST to be simulated in various artificial systems~\cite{DWZhang2018}.
+Nowadays, the ever advancing experimental techniques have enabled black hole horizons and CST to be simulated in various artificial systems~\cite{DWZhang2018,CBarcelo2019,CViermann2022}.
 Thus, it is promising that the phenomenon predicted here will be realized in experiments in the near future.